jawed500/TestFrameWork/PITCHME.md

 ---
 ### How do we ensure 100% reliability?
 ---
-1. Software application with 100% SLA (or close), you absolutely have to ensure reliability at the lowest level.
+1. 100% SLA (or close), ensure reliability at the lowest level
-2. If cannot ensure and measure reliability at lowest level, cannot possible do that system level.
+2. If cannot ensure and measure reliability at lowest level, cannot possible do that at system level
 3. Unit Testing?
 ---
 ![CI Framework](template/img/CI_Framework.png)